Outdoor Plants, FALL, Fall, Blog

 To keep the branches of junipers and cedars upright, use a plastic mesh and spiral down the full length of the evergreen.
 Trees and shrubs that are damaged from snow or ice won’t snap back into place in spring and will need to be pruned.
 Rhododendrons are prone to windburn in winter and should be protected with burlap.
 Roses can easily be covered with a rose hut or hilling.

-Food is tough for birds in the winter.
-Keep your bird feeder fill with quality birdseed.
-Keeping feeders full with seeds that have a high fat and oil content will keep them full and nourished.
-Some of their favourites include black oil sunflower, peanut, Nyjer seed.
-Suet is also ideal for winter birds.
+Food is tough for birds in the winter and keeping feeders full of seeds with high fat and oil content will keep them full and nourished.
+Suet is also an excellent food source for winter birds.

-Removing annuals from garden beds in autumn will lower the risk of overwintering pests and diseases.
-Simply pull out the annuals and shake off access dirt.
-If they are not diseased, they can be added to your compost bin.
+Removing annuals from garden beds lowers the risk of overwintering pests and diseases.
+Pull out your annuals, remove excess dirt, and add them to your compost bin.

 Fall is a great time to plant new perennials, trees, and shrubs.
-Extreme heat stresses out trees, making it difficult for them to establish.
 Cooler temperatures with shorter days create a perfect growing environment.
-After planting, don’t forget to mulch and water your new plants.
+After planting, mulch and water your new plants right up to frost.